cteitel/DataMgmt_book/docs/spatial.md

 ## Reading and writing: spatial data outside of R

+### Reading and creating vectors/features

-Vector data outside of R is usually stored as a shapefile with the extension `.shp`. `sf` can load spatial data with other file extensions (e.g., `.gpx`, `kml`, `.gpkg`).
+Vector data outside of R is most often stored as a shapefile with the extension `.shp`. `sf` can load spatial data with other file extensions (e.g., `.gpx`, `kml`, `.gpkg`).
 Load the data with the function `st_read()`, which will then provide information about the object you just read: